medusajs/medusa/docs/content/modules/carts-and-checkout/payment.md

 ---

-## Create a Payment Provider
+## Create a Payment Processor

-The first step to create a payment provider is to create a JavaScript or TypeScript file in `src/services`.
-The file's name should be the name of the payment provider.
+The first step to create a payment processor is to create a JavaScript or TypeScript file in `src/services`.
+The file's name should be the name of the payment processor.

 For example, create the file `src/services/my-payment.ts` with the following content: